Citation, DOI, disclosures and article data

 Treatment and prognosis

-The condition can be conservatively managed with splinting, NSAIDs and local steroid injections along with alteration in the patient's causative activity or may require surgical section of the A1 pulley when the pulley is markedly thickened.
+The condition can be conservatively managed with splinting and NSAIDs, along with an alteration in the patient's causative activity.
+Ultrasound-guided corticosteroid injection can be performed to reduce inflammation.
+Surgical intervention may be required of the A1 pulley if the pulley is markedly thickened despite less invasive management.

 - 1. Ebrahim F, De Maeseneer M, Jager T, Marcelis S, Jamadar D, Jacobson J. US Diagnosis of UCL Tears of the Thumb and Stener Lesions: Technique, Pattern-Based Approach, and Differential Diagnosis.
 Radiographics.
 2006;26(4):1007-20. doi:10.1148/rg.264055117 - Pubmed

 - 2. A. Jay Khanna.
 MRI for Orthopaedic Surgeons.
 (2010) ISBN: 9781604060225 - Google Books

 - 3. Guerini H, Pessis E, Theumann N et al. Sonographic Appearance of Trigger Fingers.
 J Ultrasound Med.
 2008;27(10):1407-13. doi:10.7863/jum.2008.27.10.1407 - Pubmed